Finding Fela! and Life Itself

 During the chaotic final weeks of the Vietnam War, the North Vietnamese Army closes in on Saigon as the panicked South Vietnamese people desperately attempt to escape.
 On the ground, American soldiers and diplomats confront a moral quandary: whether to obey White House orders to evacuate only US citizens.

-Happy Valley and Life Itself
+Happy Valley and Freedom Summer

 (Country: US; Year: 2014; Director: Steve James; Stars: Roger Ebert)

 The story of the surprising and entertaining life of renowned film critic and social commentator Roger Ebert.
 The film details his early days as a freewheeling bachelor and Pulitzer Prize winner, his famously contentious partnership with Gene Siskel, his life-altering marriage, and his brave and transcendent battle with cancer.